Friday, February 13, 2015

 Here's what we have left to do:

 • Interview a medical professional.
 I had an interview scheduled for my troop with an ER doctor in Ft.
 Worth, Texas (soooo close to the Ebola case--she even had a suit of Ebola protection clothing to model for us!), but she had to cancel.
-Now I'm thinking of hitting up my Uncle Carlos, a doctor in Mexico, for a Skype interview.
+Fortunately, there are several medical professional's in my partner's extended family, so surely I can convince one of them to Skype with a dozen Brownies and Juniors!

 • Study practical first aid.
 I'd been putting this off in hopes of coming across a children's first aid class, but they don't seem to exist, at least in our area.
 I plan now to simply have the children watch some instructional videos and read some kid-appropriate books.
 Perhaps I can set up this type of class myself for our troop after cookie season.